quanpeng0/BrainModels/README.md

-`BrainPy-Models` is a repository accompany with [BrainPy](https://github.com/PKU-NIP-Lab/BrainPy), which is a framework for spiking neural network simulation.
-With BrainPy, we implements the most canonical and effective neuron models and synapse models, and show them in `BrainPy-Models`.
+`Brain-Models` implements the most canonical neuron models and synapse models for brain modeling with [BrainPy](https://github.com/PKU-NIP-Lab/BrainPy).

 Here, users can directly import our models into your network, and also can learn examples of how to use BrainPy from [Documentations](https://brainpy-models.readthedocs.io/en/latest/).